Julio Foolio: Career

+Early in his career, Julio Foolio collaborated with local Jacksonville rapper Natalac where he featured on "Bridge this Gap" from Natalac's most star-studded featured album Pimp of the Nation released on U.S. federal Holiday "Presidents Day" Monday, February 19th, 2018.
+His breakout came soon after with independent tracks releases "Crooks" Thursday, June 14th and "Voodoo" Friday, November 9th releasing the same year, which gained popularity and millions of views on social media.
+His music gained further attention through his widely publicized feud with Yungeen Ace.

 Vulture described Foolio's 2019 mixtape Never Wanted Fame as "preoccupied with death and jail visits, ailing family members and creeping paranoia."

 Foolio released his debut album, Life of Me, in 2022.
 Two more albums, Final Destination (2023) and Resurrection (2024), followed before his death.

 In 2017, Foolio's 18-year-old cousin, Zion Malik Brown, was shot and killed in his home.
 This is believed to have started the deadly gang war in Jacksonville, as rapper Yungeen Ace was wounded alongside his brother and two friends being killed in a 2018 retaliatory shooting, and Foolio posted derogatory content about the victims on social media.
+In 2021, Ace released the diss track "Who I Smoke" which led to Foolio releasing "When I See You", a remix of Fantasia's "When I See U", in the same year, starting the Florida drill music scene.

-Foolio was shot and wounded in July 2023 in Houston, Texas, and claimed in a November 2021 interview that he "shot back in self-defense.
+Foolio was shot and wounded in July 2023 in Houston, Texas, and he claimed previously in a November 2021 interview that he "shot back in self-defense.
 My gun is registered."
 On October 7, 2023, he was shot in the foot while driving in Jacksonville.
 In 2023, a former security guard for rapper YoungBoy Never Broke Again stated during an interview that his client had an incident where Foolio and his group confronted him.
 According to Foolio in a 2021 DJ Vlad interview, unreleased YoungBoy Never Broke Again tracks were leaked online with the hashtag "#FOOLIODISS".
 In an April 2024 post to his Instagram account, Foolio commented on the "tragic [...] multiple attempts on my life."